Decaf gets a bad rap in the coffee world.

 Picking the “best” coffee is difficult when so much depends on individual tastes and preferences.
 Generally, all of the coffees listed here are high-quality roasts that cater to a variety of individual needs.

-What we especially like about Kicking Horse is that it comes with all of the buzzwords of an artisanal roaster—fair trade, organic, kosher, Swiss Water processed, small-batch—but is actually fairly affordable.
+What we like about Kicking Horse is that it comes with all of the buzzwords of an artisanal roaster—fair trade, organic, kosher, Swiss Water processed, small-batch—but is actually fairly affordable.
 Of course, we wouldn’t say no to a good Koffee Kult or Volcanica roast either.